sirasmu/CommandLineFun/editing_file_from_powershell.md

 It should also be possible to download something else, but I would prefer to only use what is preinstalled and not get into weird non standard tools

-I am currently within nano.
-I am goint to press 'ctrl+x' to exit the editor now so I can commit my update on CommandLineFun.
+I am currently within Nano.
+I am goint to press `ctrl+x` to exit the editor now so I can commit my update on CommandLineFun.

 ## 2017-10-18 14:11